Coldeye0402/Microeconometrics_TA_Session/Session1/instruction for R.md

 # Installing R and RStudio
 R is a free software environment for statistical computing and graphics.
-&nbsp;
-&nbsp;
-RStudio is a set of integrated tools designed to help you be more productive with R &nbsp;
+RStudio is a set of integrated tools designed to help you be more productive with R. before use RStudio , make sure you install R first.
-&nbsp;
-before use RStudio , make sure you install R first.
 &nbsp;
 &nbsp;